Although the hospitalization is

 and activities they enjoyed prior to developing significant liver

 disease.
-Patients are able to exercise and participate in sports.
+Patients are able to exercise and participate in sports as a part of recovery.

 Women and men are able to have children,